microsoft/azure-pipelines-tasks/Tasks/AzureCLIV1/Readme.md

 * **Script Path**\*: When using Windows based agent, specify the path to the .bat , .cmd script whereas when using Linux based agent, specify the path to the .sh script you want to run.
 The path must be a fully qualified path or a valid path relative to the default working directory.

-* **Inline Script**\*: Write the script here while using Azure CLI commands.
+* **Inline Script**\*: Specify the script inline here.
 When using Windows based agent use batch scripting whereas use shell scripting when using Linux based agents.

 * **Arguments**: Specify arguments to pass to the script.